pallets/click/docs/quickstart.rst

 After doing this, the prompt of your shell should be as familar as before.

 Now, let's move on.
-Enter the following command to get Flask activated in your virtualenv::
+Enter the following command to get Click activated in your virtualenv::

     $ pip install Click